 Of course those of you who are invested in the European warmblood industry rely on the inspection process to set you straight about a horse's potential, trusting that the judge is impartial and knowledgeable.
 The inspection does include pedigree, but usually only the first three generations.
 If you have been part of that program for any length of time you came to realize that many of those inspection stars do little or nothing in sport; most just drop out of sight.

-Part of the reason for this shortfall is that the inspection system of the warmblood societies operating here are based on their complete industry structure set in place in their own countries, that is, the horses that enter their inspections are just in the first step of their process, and the ones that do well are promoted then into their training and structured competition schedule, many purchased outright by the State registry.
-Their trainers, riders and instructors are employees of the system and the breeder is paid premiums, and the horses are virtually guaranteed the best chance to succeed and are brought along until they are sold to local or more likely foreign buyers...the inspection is just one part of an entire massive government run enterprise.
+Part of the reason for this shortfall is that the inspection system of the warmblood societies operating here are based on their complete industry structure set in place in their own countries, that is, the horses that enter their inspections are just in the first step of their process, and the ones that do well are promoted then into their training and structured competition schedule, many purchased outright or subsidized by the State registry.
+Their trainers, riders and instructors are employees of or subsidized by the system and the breeder is paid premiums, and the horses are virtually guaranteed the best chance to succeed and are brought along until they are sold to local or more likely foreign buyers...the inspection is just one part of an entire massive government run enterprise--like a factory.

 But here in the States horse breeding is not a government enterprise, and so unless you personally have a structured training regime, and competition schedule of your own, and the money to fund it, your inspection high scorer will never reach its potential.
 It might be a far better horse than those that make it through the European system in Europe, but in the States you are on your own to provide the next steps in the development of your stock.